iamgiolaga/fake-detector/README.md

 * Move this file to ```~/.kaggle/``` folder in Mac and Linux (if not present just create it) or to ```C:\Users\.kaggle\``` on windows.
 Alternatively, you can populate KAGGLE_USERNAME and KAGGLE_KEY environment variables with values from kaggle.json to get the api to authenticate.

-For any doubt, i recommend to read this very good [guide](https://technowhisp.com/kaggle-api-python-documentation/).
+For any doubts, i recommend to read this very good [guide](https://technowhisp.com/kaggle-api-python-documentation/).

 # Bibliography
 * [1] Learning Membership Functions for Fuzzy Sets through Modified Support Vector Clustering,